msveshnikov/learn-czech-autocode/docs/product_owner_recommendations.md

-Here's my analysis and recommendations as the Product Owner Agent:
+Here's a prioritized list of features and recommendations for the Language App project:

 ### 1. Prioritized Features for Next Sprint

-1. **Core Lesson Structure and Basic Exercises**
+1. **Add 5 more complex A2 lessons**

-2. **User Authentication and Profile Management**
+    - Explanation: This directly addresses a TODO item and expands the content offering, providing more value to users advancing in their language learning journey.

-3. **Progress Tracking**
+2. **Fix learning streak (shows always 0)**

-4. **Responsive Design Implementation**
+    - Explanation: This is a critical bug that affects user motivation and engagement.
+Fixing it will improve the gamification aspect of the app.

-5. **Onboarding Process**
+3. **Implement longer audition exercises**

-### 2. Explanation for Prioritized Features
+    - Explanation: This feature, mentioned in the TODO list, will diversify the exercise types and improve listening comprehension skills.

-1. **Core Lesson Structure and Basic Exercises**: This is the foundation of our language learning app.
-We need to implement a basic structure for lessons and create simple exercises to provide value to our users from the start.
+4. **Optimize app performance and minimize battery usage**

-2. **User Authentication and Profile Management**: Essential for personalized experiences and data persistence.
-This feature allows users to create accounts, save progress, and access their data across devices.
+    - Explanation: This will enhance user experience, especially for mobile users, and potentially increase app usage duration.

-3. **Progress Tracking**: Implementing this early helps users stay motivated and engaged.
-It's crucial for the learning experience and feeds into future gamification features.
+5. **Implement error boundaries for robust error handling**

-4. **Responsive Design Implementation**: Given our mobile-first approach, ensuring the app works well on various devices is critical for user adoption and satisfaction.
+    - Explanation: This will improve app stability and user experience by gracefully handling potential errors.

-5. **Onboarding Process**: A smooth onboarding experience is key to retaining new users and helping them understand how to use the app effectively.
+### 2. Potential New Features or Improvements

-### 3. Suggestions for New Features or Improvements
+1. Implement offline mode for learning without internet connection

-- **Offline Mode**: Implement basic offline functionality to allow users to continue learning without an internet connection.
+2. Develop AI-powered chatbot for conversational practice
-- **Spaced Repetition Algorithm**: Develop a simple version of this algorithm to enhance learning efficiency.
+3. Integrate voice recognition for pronunciation exercises
-- **Social Sharing**: Add the ability for users to share their progress or achievements on social media platforms.
+4. Add customizable learning paths based on user goals

-- **Audio Pronunciation Guide**: Incorporate audio clips for Czech words and phrases to aid in pronunciation practice.
+### 3. Risks and Concerns

-### 4. Risks and Concerns
+1. **Data Privacy**: Ensure compliance with data protection regulations, especially considering user data storage and potential voice data collection.

-1. **Data Privacy**: Ensuring user data is securely stored and handled, especially considering we're dealing with personal information.
+2. **Scalability**: As more complex lessons and audio exercises are added, monitor server load and database performance.
-2. **Content Quality**: The accuracy and relevance of Czech language content need to be verified by native speakers or language experts.
+3. **User Retention**: With the streak bug and limited A2 content, there's a risk of losing more advanced users.
-3. **Performance Optimization**: As we add more features, we need to ensure the app remains fast and responsive, particularly on mobile devices.
+4. **Audio Quality**: Ensure the quality and consistency of audio files generated by ElevenLabs for a good learning experience.
-4. **User Retention**: Language learning apps often face challenges in long-term user engagement.
-We need to focus on features that keep users coming back.
+5. **Cross-platform Compatibility**: Verify that new features work consistently across different devices and browsers.

-### 5. Recommendations for the Development Team
+### 4. Recommendations for the Development Team

-1. **Implement Error Logging**: Set up comprehensive error logging from the start to quickly identify and resolve issues in production.
+1. **Code Quality**: Implement stricter code review processes to catch bugs like the streak issue earlier.
-2. **Code Reviews**: Establish a rigorous code review process to maintain code quality and share knowledge among team members.
+2. **Testing**: Increase unit and integration test coverage, especially for core features like streak tracking and exercise completion.
-3. **Automated Testing**: Implement unit and integration tests early in the development process to catch bugs and ensure stability.
+3. **Performance Monitoring**: Set up performance monitoring tools to proactively identify and address performance issues.
-4. **Performance Monitoring**: Set up tools to monitor app performance, especially load times and resource usage on mobile devices.
+4. **User Feedback**: Implement a system for collecting and analyzing user feedback to guide future feature development.
-5. **User Feedback Loop**: Create a system to collect and analyze user feedback regularly, helping inform future development priorities.
+5. **Documentation**: Keep the project documentation up-to-date, especially as new features are added or existing ones are modified.
-6. **Accessibility**: Consider accessibility guidelines from the beginning to make the app usable for people with disabilities.
+6. **Accessibility**: Ensure that all new features adhere to accessibility standards to make the app usable for all learners.
-7. **Localization Infrastructure**: Even though we're starting with Russian UI, set up the infrastructure for easy addition of other languages in the future.
+7. **Localization**: As new content is added, ensure that the Russian UI translations are kept up-to-date.

-By focusing on these priorities and recommendations, we can build a solid foundation for our Czech language learning app while setting ourselves up for future enhancements and scalability.
+By focusing on these priorities and recommendations, we can improve the app's content offering, fix critical issues, and lay the groundwork for future enhancements while mitigating potential risks.